Musicals101.com

 Bedknobs and Broomsticks (Disney)

 The "30th Anniversary Edition" DVD release includes no commentary and only one really interesting feature -- the "Portobello Road" recording session with David Tomlinson.
-If you have not seen this movie, by all means indulge yourself.
-Angela Lansbury gets arguably her best musical screen role as an apprentice witch who single-handedly thwarts a Nazi invasion of England during World War II.
-There is a charming and often underestimated Sherman Brothers score, super Disney pre-computer age special effects, and a seamless blend of live film and animation in the fantasy sequences.
+However, by all means indulge yourself.
+Angela Lansbury gives her best musical film performance as an apprentice witch whomagically thwarts a Nazi invasion of England during World War II.
+There is a charming and underestimated Sherman Brothers score, super Disney pre-computer age special effects, and a seamless blend of live film and animation in the fantasy sequences.
+This was a worthy successor to Mary Poppins, and never not get the praise it deserved.
+Great fun!

 Bells Are Ringing (WB/Turner)

 Some fun special features make this DVD a tempting choice for collectors.
 The soundtrack has been nicely remastered, and along with a new "making of" featurette, we get outtake numbers and an alternate take of "The Midas Touch."
 Judy Holliday recreates her Tony-winning performance as an answering service operator who cannot help getting mixed up in the lives of her clients, and Dean Martin is perfect as the handsome playwright she falls in love with.
-The last musical filmed by MGM's now legendary Freed unit, Bells may not have been the best, but it is still a pleasure to watch and hear again.
+The last musical filmed by MGM's now legendary Freed unit, Bells may not be a bona fide classic, but it is still a solid pleasure to watch and hear it again.

 Bernadette Peters in Concert (Acorn)

 A little slice of heaven for musical theatre lovers!
-Bernadette Peters appears live at the London Palladium singing 23 numbers -- mostly Sondheim, but Herman's "Time Heals Everything" is happily included.
+Bernadette Peters appears live at the London Palladium singing 23 numbers -- mostly Sondheim, but her signature rendition of Herman's "Time Heals Everything" is happily included.
 Marvin Laird conducts the Orchestra of London, and its all a sophisticated treat.
-The "special features" are of the useless variety -- a song index, a brief bio of Peters, etc. This one is all about the performance.
+The "special features" are of the useless variety -- a song index, a brief bio of Peters, etc. This DVD is all about the performance, and a glorious performance it is.

 The Best of Broadway Musicals (Good Times/Sofa)

 Many great musicals and stage stars made appearances on the Ed Sullivan Show.
 A dozen such moments are preserved on this DVD.
 Highlights include Celeste Holm's still-definitive "I Cain't Say No" from Oklahoma, Julie Andrews and Richard Burton singing "What Do the Simple Folk Do" from Camelot, Carol Lawrence and Larry Kert in the "Tonight" scene from West Side Story, Pearl Bailey and the full cast of Hello Dolly in "Before the Parade Passes By" . . . there is a lot of wonderful viewing here.
-The picture quality varies a bit, but all these clips taken from the best archival copies and preserve performances that otherwise survive only on cast recordings and in fading memories.
+Since the clips cover more than a decade, the picture quality varies a bit, but all these clips are taken from the best archival copies, giving us a fresh chance to relish performances that otherwise survive only on cast recordings and in fading memories.
 If you love musicals and can find a copy of this DVD, grab it!

 Brigadoon (WB/Turner)

-This film always gets a bum rap because it was filmed in the MGM studios and not on location, but there is much to relish when the likes of Gene Kelly and Cyd Charisse are dancing their way through a classic Lerner and Loewe musical.
-The score is well served, and the DVD release lets us enjoy the film in its full widescreen glory.
-No special features, so you might be just as well catch this one in a rerun on PBS or TCM.
+This film always gets a bum rap because it was filmed inside MGM soundstages and not on location, but there is much to enjoy when the likes of Gene Kelly and Cyd Charisse are dancing their way through a classic Lerner and Loewe musical.
+The score is well served, and the DVD release lets us enjoy the film in its full wide screen version.
+No special features, but this disc is worth seeing if it comes your way..

 Broadway: The Golden Age (RCA/BMG)

 Filmmaker Rick McKay interviewed every theatrical legend he could get in front of a camera, and from hundreds of hours of interviews he has gleaned this engrossing look at Broadway's lost golden age.
-Anyone with an interest in theatre is bound to love seeing a parade of familiar faces share their memories of times and performances gone by.
-Special features include a generous amount of additional footage and a tempting preview of McKay's next project, Broadway: The Next Generation.
+Anyone with an interest in theatre is going to love seeing this parade of beloved legend share their memories of times and performances gone by.
+A particular treat is a moving tribute to actress Laurette Taylor, which includes a rarely seen and mesmerizing video of her in action.
+Added features include a generous amount of additional footage and a tempting preview of McKay's next project, Broadway: The Next Generation.

 Broadway Melody (WB/Turner)

 This clunker was the first talkie to win the Academy Award for Best Picture?
 Yikes!
-A silly backstage romance and ponderous performances make this less than ideal viewing, but the landmark score by Freed & Brown includes some wonderful songs, and the DVD edition offers a small but choice selection of hard-to-find vintage musical shorts.
-Most notable are a spoof called "Dogway Melody," and some clowning by vaudeville legends Van & Schenck.
-Some interest for serious students of the genre, but a film this historic deserved a commentary track.
+A silly backstage romance, ponderous performances and uneven early sound technology make this less film than ideal viewing, but the landmark score by Freed & Brown includes some wonderful songs, and the DVD edition offers a small but choice selection of hard-to-find vintage musical shorts.
+Most notable are the short spoof "Dogway Melody" and some clowning by vaudeville legends Van & Schenck.
+This may be of some interest to serious students of the genre, but I think a film this historic deserved a commentary track or at the very least a background documentary.
 Your call.

 Calamity Jane (WB/Turner)

 Warner Brothers tried to emulate MGM's Freed Unit here, with mixed results.
 Doris day is a lot of fun as the title character, who must leave behind her beloved buckskins and six-shooters if she is to capture the heart of hunky Howard Keel.
-It is a blatant rip-off of the Annie Get Your Gun plot, but that is no sin in Hollywood.
+It is a blatant rip-off of Annie Get Your Gun, but that is no sin in Hollywood.
 The Sammy Fain-Paul Francis Webster score includes the hit ballad "Secret Love," but otherwise rarely rises above the pleasant.
 There is no commentary, and the special features are limited to a few newsreels and useless production notes.
-Not filmed in widescreen, so there is only a "standard format" edition.
+Not filmed in widescreen.

 Call Me Madam (20th Century Fox)

-If you can find a copy of this DVD, treat yourself to an evening with Ethel Merman at her peak.
-This is one of only two times that Merm got to recreate one of her stage roles on the big screen -- and her 1936 version of Anything Goes is not nearly as faithful to the original, or a fraction as much fun as this first rate adaptation.
-The sound and picture have been handsomely restored, so we can relish the talents of Donald O'Connor, Vera Ellen and a surprisingly well-sung performance by George Sanders -- yes, he most certainly DID do his own singing.
+If you can find a copy of this DVD, treat yourself to Ethel Merman at her peak.
+This is one of only two times that Merm got to recreate one of her stage roles on the big screen, and her 1936 version of Anything Goes is not nearly as much fun as this first rate adaptation.
+The sound and picture have been handsomely restored, so we can relish great performances by Donald O'Connor, Vera Ellen and some amazingly good singing by George Sanders -- yes, he most certainly did his own singing.
 That wonderful comic actor Billy DeWolfe is on hand as a persnickety diplomat who gets the full Merman treatment.
-Historian Miles Kreuger provides detailed fascinating commentary, and the original trailers have been thrown in.
+Historian Miles Kreuger provides detailed, fascinating commentary, and the original trailers have been thrown in.
 As soon as Ethel smiles a mile wide and belts out "Hostess With the Mostest," you'll know you're home.
 A joyous musical lovers feast!

 Camelot (Acorn)

-Originally broadcast on HBO in 1983, this version is the best Camelot on video to date -- which, I admit, is not saying too much.
+Originally broadcast on HBO in 1983, this version is the best Camelot on video to date, which, I admit, is not saying too much.
 Skip owning the dreadful big screen version, all copies of which should be stored on Pluto to prevent contamination of the human race.
-In this TV adaptation, one still has to suffer the self-indulgent performance of Richard Harris, whose numbers had to be re-dubbed after the taping, with predictably clumsy results.
+In this TV adaptation, one still has to suffer the painfully self-indulgent performance of Richard Harris, whose numbers had to be re-dubbed after the taping, with predictably clumsy looking results.
 On the other hand, we also get a lavish stage presentation of the full show, with the divine Meg Bussert as Guenevere and Richard Muenz at his sexy baritone best as Lancelot.
-Alan Jay Lerner made some revisions to the libretto, turning most of the action into a flashback.
-Lerner & Loewe fans will want this one, and students of musical theatre performance can relish a chance to see Bussert & Muenz sing and act rings around their creaky leading man.
+Alan Jay Lerner made some revisions to the libretto for this revival, turning most of the action into a flashback.
+Lerner & Loewe fans will want this one, and students of musical theatre performance will be fascinated to watch Bussert & Muenz sing and act rings around their creaky co-star.